BarunBlog/nodejs-bookstore-project/README.md

 NodeJS, ExpressJS, and TypeScript, and PostgreSQL as the database.

+## Features

+- JWT Authentication
+- CRUD operations for authors and books
+- Pagination for listing authors and books
+- Input validation using `express-validator`
+- Error handling with custom error classes
+- Logging with Winston

 # Prerequisites

 1. To run this project you need to install NodeJs and PostgreSQL on your system.